Choosing a Linux Distro: Which Distro?

 Desktop Linux?

-While Alpine is designed as a server distro it can be set up as a very lightweight desktop distro with the ability to install most desktop environments.
-While more manual setup than a distribution geared as desktops, it does perform very well in that use case and gives the user a very lean, fast, and stable desktop distro.
+While Alpine is designed as a server distro it can be set up as a super lightweight desktop distro as well with the ability to install most desktop environments.
+While more manual setup than a distribution geared as desktops, it does perform very well in that use case.

-If you’re looking for a distro for your home server or an extremely lightweight desktop OS, Alpine Linux is definitely worth a look.
+If you’re looking for a distro for your home server, an extremely lightweight desktop OS, or a mobile phone OS alternative, Alpine Linux is definitely worth a look.

 Pros